-This recipe is one of those dishes that my mom will tweak here and there depending what she’s got in the pantry and it’s one of my absolute favorites and great to eat year round.
+This recipe is one of those dishes that my mom will tweak here and there depending what she has in the pantry and it’s one of my absolute favorites and great to eat year round.
 I do want to give a bit of warning because this dish is spicy.
-It’s the kind of spicy that doesn’t hit you right away, but then 5 minutes later you feel your face burning up and you’re wiping the sweat off your nose.
+It’s the kind of spicy that doesn’t hit you right away, but then 5 minutes later you feel your face burning up and you’re wiping the sweat off the top of your nose.
 You can definitely lessen the “spicy” by adding a small amount of honey to the mixture.
-The cucumbers and egg also serve as a “mouth cooler downer”.
+The cucumbers and egg also serve as a “mouth cooler”.
 Oh and guess what??
 This recipe is GLUTEN-FREE (if you use tamari instead of soy sauce).
 Take away the egg and boom.
-It’s VEGAN too!
-Didn’t think us bacon loving ladies had it in us did ya?!
-Enjoy!
+It’s VEGAN too!:) Enjoy!

 Bibim Nengmyun (Buckwheat Noodles Tossed with a Hot Pepper Sauce)